ohmybahgosh/Seedbox-Tweaks-and-Optimizations/readme.md

 ---

 ## This is a work in progress...I have a lot of customizations that I wanna clean up and share on here.
 First things first, I do wanna clarify...I'm no pro at this stuff...I have a ton of experience in data scraping, database engineering, blah blah...but the SeedBox setup was a first time for me.

-That being said, anything I upload here should be use with caution...just like anything else you grab and use from Github.
-Anything I put up on here is 100% currently working for my SeedBox server...you may or may not have to tweak the configuration/script/etc to get it working properly for your own setup.
+## That being said, anything I upload here should be used with caution...just like anything else you grab and use from Github.

+## ..Anything I put up on here is 100% currently working for my SeedBox server...you may or may not have to tweak the configuration/script/etc to get it working properly for your own setup.
+It'll take me a week or so to boilerplate these configurations and scripts, so please bare with me.

 **I plan on uploading all kinds of various tweaks/scripts/configs/etc...some examples:**